tllang2/terraform/ecs-nginx/README.md

 ```

 ### Clean up
-1. Destroy all the resources via `terraform destory` command
+1. Destroy all the resources via `terraform destroy` command.
-2. Delete the s3 bucket, Dynamo DB table
+2. Delete the s3 bucket, Dynamo DB table if no longer in use.